gentoid/BassMatrix/BassMatrix/README.md

 * A more fun pattern at startup.
 * Choose HOST SYNC mode if start up from DAW, else choose INT.SYNC

+Bugs
+* Gui don't show octav 3 change from octav 2 on the midi in.

 Release procedure

 * Update version number in the GUI